Geometric Invariant Theory and Einstein-Weyl Geometry: Introduction

+Honda also describes these minitwistor spaces in \cite{hondamini28} but in a somewhat ad hoc way.
+So a GIT construction is desirable.
 The method we use can be applied to compute different minitwistor spaces and also can be developed to be more effective.
 The project is to apply the general geometric invariant theory and figuring out the complete information about these quotients.
 It is a very common problem to figure out the minitwistor spaces from the twistor spaces, and there are a number of self-dual metrics for which the minitwistor space is waiting to be computed.
 A systematic application of GIT will address and solve many problems in the area.
 This paper should be considered as a modest start for this program.
+In \S\ref{secgit}-\S\ref{sector} we give a review of GIT and Toric Varieties.
+Our survey owe much to the excellent resources \cite{dolgachevgit,brasselet} and \cite{mukai}.
+Finally in \S\ref{secmini}-\S\ref{efficiencyandclassification} we present our applications. {\bf Acknowledgments.} I want to thank to Claude LeBrun for his directions, Alastair Craw for his lectures on the GIT and comments, Fr\'ed\'eric Rochon, Joel Robbin and the referee for careful examination, comments and corrections on the previous draft.